Organic Integration and its required elements for growth

 VISION + Disruption <—> STRATEGY + Collaboration

-Communities and organizations are living, breathing, and changing at all times.
-People and technology are the most unpredictable forces, both driving the sense of urgency to evolve and to think and do work differently and at faster rates of speed.
+Communities and organizations are living, breathing, and constantly evolving.
+People and technology are the most unpredictable forces, both driving the sense of urgency to evolve, think, and work differently at a faster rate.

 With these changing and evolving dynamics, leaders need a framework to rely upon by which they can quickly adapt, execute, realign, and consistently provide sound strategy, stability, and sustainability within their organizations and communities.

-For nearly 20 years, Insight's founder, Shelley Moore, has executed plans with over 200 organizations and has defined four consistent elements, which, aligned and organically integrated into the organization or community's DNA, will cultivate and accelerate teams toward growth.
+For over 25 years, Insight has worked in-depth with and executed plans for more than 300 organizations.
+We have identified four consistent elements that, when aligned and organically integrated into the organization or community's DNA, will cultivate and accelerate teams toward growth.

-These four elements are the framework for The Insight Growth System striving to achieve Organic Integration (OI) and its proprietary business model and services.
+These four elements form the framework for The Insight Growth System, which strives to achieve Organic Integration (OI) through its proprietary business model and services.

 Leadership

 Passion is the lifeblood of the organization.
-Places with people who have passion simply take in more air and have more energy.
+Places with people who have passion take in more air and have more energy.
 You can feel it.
-When everyone working in an organization or a community has a passion for what he or she does, synergy emerges, and amazing inventions and solutions start to fly.
+When everyone working in an organization or community has a passion for what they do, synergy emerges, and amazing inventions and solutions start to emerge.

 Growth Plan

 Achieving strategic alignment and orchestrated execution realized in the marketplace is hard enough.
-Internally and externally, communicating the framework's pieces and having everyone understand his or her part in the action is even more difficult.
+Internally and externally, communicating the framework's pieces and ensuring everyone understands their part in the action is even more challenging.
 Yet, it is necessary and quite possible to achieve both.

 Strategic understanding and alignment compound efficiency by clearing confusion and creating a super highway for communication.
-The efficiency of this deeply integrated alignment -- coupled with the energy of leadership's personal passion -- is a very powerful force that constitutes the creation of a competitive advantage.
+The efficiency of this deeply integrated alignment, coupled with the energy of leadership's passion, is a powerful force that creates a competitive advantage.

 Collaboration is not a compromise.
 Collaboration is a win-win because everyone gets what they need.
 Compromise is a lose-lose because everyone must give something up to meet in the middle.

 Greater productivity is achieved when organizations and communities don't compromise.
-Instead, they collaborate to clearly define a team design that 1) is on purpose with the strategy and 2) is on purpose with peoples' individual talents and strengths.
+Instead, they collaborate to clearly define a team design that 1) is on purpose with the strategy and 2) is on purpose with people's talents and strengths.

 Accountability

-Streamlining process steps, tracking accountability metrics, and adequately utilizing technology to share meaningful analysis -- are activities that speed up work and make safer environments.
-Quickly, most process improvements and accountability tools eliminate at least 20% of waste, redundancy, and cost.
+Streamlining process steps, tracking accountability metrics, and effectively utilizing technology to share meaningful analysis are activities that accelerate work and create safer environments.
+Most process improvements and accountability tools quickly eliminate at least 20% of waste, redundancy, and cost.
 Without such disciplines and efficiencies, growth cannot exist.

 OI is a creative endeavor

-Over the years, we have continued to develop specific practices that are designed to align best and integrate passion, strategy, collaboration, and process.
+Over the years, we have continued to develop specific practices designed to align and integrate passion, strategy, collaboration, and process.
 We have found that focusing on this integration always leads to accelerated growth and greater fulfillment.
 It's physics!

 How?
 Running our lives, organizations, and communities is about being as human as possible while productively integrating technological advancements into our lives.
-Those leaders who are best at making their choices to achieve Organic Integration best perform to advance and win in today's dynamic and global environment.
+Those leaders who are best at making choices to achieve Organic Integration perform most effectively in advancing and winning in today's dynamic and global environment.

 Thus, leaders accomplishing Organic Integration must be creative and highly skilled at the discipline of aligning these elements together at the same time: